 The United States Supreme Court Rules

-In the absence of consent, may an arresting officer force an individual to provide a blood sample when the individual is arrested for suspicion of DUI?
+In the absence of consent, may an arresting officer force a driver to provide a blood sample when they are arrested for suspicion of DUI?
 On April 17, 2013, in Missouri v.
-McNeely, 569 U.S. (2013), the United States Supreme Court determined that either a consent, exigency or a warrant is required before police may draw blood from an individual.
+McNeely, the United States Supreme Court determined that either a consent, exigency or a warrant is required before police may draw blood.

-In McNeely, Missouri police stopped Tyler McNeely’s truck for speeding and crossing the center line.
-Mr. McNeely subsequently declined to take a breath test to measure his BAC.
-Mr. McNeeely was arrested and taken to a hospital where he refused to consent to have his blood drawn at the hospital.
-The arresting officer directed a lab technician to take a sample of Mr. McNeely’s blood, but did not make any attempt to secure a search warrant.
-Mr. McNeely’s BAC tested above the legal limit and he was charged with driving while intoxicated.
+In the case, Missouri police stopped Tyler McNeely’s truck for speeding and crossing the centerline.
+After declining to take a breath test to measure his BAC, McNeely was arrested and taken to a hospital where he again refused to consent to a blood test.
+The arresting officer directed a lab technician to take a sample of McNeely’s blood, but did not make any attempt to secure a search warrant.
+McNeely’s BAC tested above the legal limit and he was charged with driving while intoxicated.

-The trial court held that the exigency exception to the warrant requirement did not apply.
-The court held that Mr. McNeely’s blood alcohol dissipating was not, in and of itself, sufficient to establish exigency and, therefore, the test results were suppressed.
-The Missouri Supreme Court later affirmed.
+The trial court ruled that McNeely’s blood alcohol dissipating was not, in and of itself, enough to prove exigency and, therefore, the test results were suppressed.
+The Missouri Supreme Court held up this decision.

-New Jersey authorizes the utilization of telephonic warrants, State v.
-Valencia, 93 N.J.
-126 (1983), and there is no exigency requirement in order to obtain a telephonic warrant, State v.
-Pena-Flores, 198 N.J.
-6, 35-36 (2009).
-If you have been charged with a criminal offense or DUI/DWI in Burlington County as a result of a blood draw, you should speak with a Burlington County Criminal Lawyer to determine how the decision in Missouri v.
+The 1983 case State v.
+Valencia authorizes New Jersey officers to use telephone warrants.
+According to a 2009 case, State v.
+Pena-Flores, there is no exigency requirement to obtain a telephonic warrant in NJ.
+If you have been charged with a criminal offense or DUI/DWI in Burlington County as a result of a blood draw, you should speak with a Burlington County criminal lawyer to determine how the decision in Missouri v.
 McNeely impacts your case.

-In consideration of those factors, the Court held that circumstances may make obtaining a warrant impractical such that dissipation will support a finding of exigency, but such analysis should be done on a fact specific, case-by-case basis: In “drunk-driving investigations where police officers can reasonably obtain a warrant before a blood sample can be drawn without significantly undermining the efficacy of the search, the Fourth Amendment mandates that they do so.”
+In consideration of those factors, the USSC held that circumstances should be evaluated done on a fact-specific, case-by-case basis: In “drunk-driving investigations where police officers can reasonably obtain a warrant before a blood sample can be drawn without significantly undermining the efficacy of the search, the Fourth Amendment mandates that they do so.”